will-pang/blog/content/osler-mcp/local_models.md

   - local
 ---

 As proprietary models (e.g., GPT-5.2, Claude Opus 4.5) continue to improve and re-define what is [state-of-the-art](https://gorilla.cs.berkeley.edu/leaderboard.html), it's been equally exciting to see [local models](https://www.linkedin.com/posts/julienchaumond_2026-will-be-the-year-of-local-agents-activity-7411141868303896576-F-VI?utm_source=share&utm_medium=member_desktop&rcm=ACoAABoaxBEBSWALU6nGy5nzir-14PSH_-PQlvQ) improve drastically in capabilities and crush ["older"](https://github.com/idavidrein/gpqa) benchmarks.
-Admittedly, I haven't played around with open-sourced models since 🦙 Llama was a community favorite (but not [anymore](https://magazine.sebastianraschka.com/p/state-of-llms-2025)), so I was excited to once again hear my laptop fans kick into full gear and (mentally) feel better about the _costly_ capital expenditure of my Macbook Pro (the November 2023 M3 Pro with 18GB RAM, to be exact).
+Admittedly, I haven't played around with open-weight models since 🦙 Llama was a community favorite (but not [anymore](https://magazine.sebastianraschka.com/p/state-of-llms-2025)), so I was excited to once again hear my laptop fans kick into full gear and (mentally) feel better about the _costly_ capital expenditure of my Macbook Pro (the November 2023 M3 Pro with 18GB RAM, to be exact).

 ### Setting up the local model